 During the late twentieth century and early twenty-first century, the processes of globalization and reliance on global trade, the growing trend of privatization, and the increasing role of the market had an evident impact.
 This accelerated growth, in turn, increased the impact of harm to natural and environmental resources and, as capital became increasingly concentrated, reinforced the power of those with the most capital.
 Simultaneously, public awareness of the global climate crisis also increased, particularly following the publication in 2007 of the fourth report by the UN International Panel on Climate Change (IPCC 2007), and the role of environmental organizations in the public arena became stronger.
 Advocacy groups such as Adam Teva V’Din and SPNI, which had private standing and enforcement rights vis-à-vis environmental laws, made use of legal and public tools, and their activity led to the enactment of modern environmental legislation and consolidation of a body of environmental case law.

 Certain environmental laws that were passed during this period were direct outcomes of the work by environmental organizations.
 These include the 1999 Deposit on Beverage Containers Law, the 2004 Protection of the Coastal Environment Law, the 2008 Clean Air Law, and the 2011 Packaging Law.
 The growing body of case law also included rulings by the Supreme Court, which established important administrative and interpretive principles for protection of the environment.
-In 2011, the Supreme Court’s favorable approach to environmental issues and their recognition of the important role played by environmental organizations received explicit recognition: Justice Englard noted that awareness of the environment and the need to protect natural assets for the sake of the common good and future generations is still underdeveloped in Israeli society, and that it is therefore necessary to support private organizations’ efforts to preserve nature sites, and to applaud them for having assumed this role alongside governmental planning bodies.
+In 2011, the Supreme Court’s favorable approach to environmental issues and their recognition of the important role played by environmental organizations received explicit recognition: Justice Englard noted that awareness of the environment and the need to protect natural assets for the sake of the common good and future generations is still underdeveloped in Israeli society, and that it is therefore necessary to support private organizations’ efforts to preserve nature sites, and to applaud them for having assumed this role alongside governmental planning bodies (Civil Appeal 2001).

 Furthermore, during this period of increasing neo-liberal economic ideology and Israel’s accession to the OECD, the economic outlook also had a notable impact on environmental regulation in Israel.
 Environmental legislation began to employ economic tools to promote environmental objectives.
 Examples include the fees and levies for emissions established by the 2008 Clean Air Act (Sections 30 and 31), the use of deposits in the 1999 Deposit on Beverage Containers Law, the levy for sea dumping established by the 2011 Prevention of Sea Pollution from Land-Based Sources Regulations (a levy to prevent sea pollution), economic enforcement mechanisms in the 2008 Environmental Protection Law – Legislative Amendments (“polluter pays”), and the establishment of reporting obligations, aimed at transparency regarding environmental threats, by the 2012 Environmental Protection Law (Emissions and Transfers to the Environment – Pollutant Release and Transfer Register (PRTR) Reporting Obligations).
 Also notable is the 2011 government decision to adopt a national plan for green growth so as to instill environmental objectives in the market and economy.
-This plan was formulated during roundtable meetings among government representatives, the private sector, and environmental organizations.
+This plan was formulated during roundtable meetings among government representatives, the private sector, and environmental organizations (Government Decision 2011).

 During this period, commercial bodies began to voluntarily adopt self-regulatory mechanisms based on their interest in operating environmental management systems that are not subject to government intervention or regulatory oversight.
 Examples of voluntarily adopted environmental regulations and practices include ISO 14001, Green Label, and the Maala Index for Social Responsibility, the implementation of which is monitored by the organizations themselves or independent third parties.
 Organizations like these form part of a global trend.